-Click on "Groups" in the right corner, and from here you are able to either create a new User Group or edit an existing one.
+Click on "Groups" in the right corner, from here you are able to either create a new User Group or edit an existing one.

-Click on "Create group" and scroll down and look under "Default permissions" here you can see three options:
+Scroll down and look under "Default permissions" here you can see three options:

-From here you can decide whether the users in the new User Group can restore, partially restore, or transfer content.
+Decide whether the users in the new User Group can restore, partially restore, or transfer content.

-To edit an already existing User Group, go to the User Group you want to edit, e.g Editors or Writers, and set the permissions from there.
+Go to the User Group you want to edit, e.g Editors or Writers, and set the permissions from there.